Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Abstract

 \section{Abstract}

 Cross-lingual adaptation with multilingual pre-trained language models (mPTLMs) mainly consists of two lines of works: zero-shot approach and translation-based approach, which have been studied extensively on the sequence-level tasks.
-We further verify the efficacy of these cross-lingual adaptation approaches by evaluating their performances on more fine-grained sequence tagging tasks.
-After re-examining their strengths and drawbacks, we propose a novel framework to consolidate the zero-shot approach and the translation-based approach for better adaptation performance.
-Instead of simply augmenting the source data with the machine-translated data, we tailor-make a warm-up mechanism to quickly update the mPTLMs with the gradients estimated on a few translated data.
-Then, the adaptation approach is applied to the refined parameters and the cross-lingual transfer is performed in a warm-start way.
-The experimental results on nine target languages demonstrate that our method is beneficial to the cross-lingual adaptation of various sequence tagging tasks.
+We further verify the efficacy of these cross-lingual adaptation approaches by evaluating their performance on more fine-grained sequence tagging tasks.
+After re-examining their strengths and drawbacks, we propose a novel ``\textit{\textbf{warmup-then-adaptation}}'' framework to better exploit the translated training sets while inheriting the cross-lingual capability of the mPTLMs.
+Instead of simply augmenting the source-language training data with the machine-translated data, we tailor-make a warmup mechanism to distill multilingual task-specific knowledge from the translated data in each language and inject them into the model.
+Then, an adaptation approach is applied to the refined model parameters and the cross-lingual transfer is performed in a warm-start way.
+The experimental results on nine target languages over three diverse sequence tagging tasks demonstrate that our method is beneficial to the cross-lingual adaptation with mPTLMs.